 You can either buy a paw wax or make your own!
 This product by Musher’s Secret is a top-rated paw wax on Amazon:

 If you’re considering making your own, check out this recipe by Planet Paws (note: While they have tailored this video to the harsh winter months, it’s a great paw wax recipe for any time of the year):

 Just like you moisturize your own hands and feet, dog paws can benefit from a good moisturizer too!
-Paws can crack and bleed when they’re too dry.
-So a good paw moisturizer or wax could work wonders.
-It’s important to note that you should never use human lotion on your dog’s paws because it could make them too soft and lead to injury.
-Rather, there are plenty of dog pad moisturizers on the market.
+Paws can crack and bleed when they’re too dry, and dry paws are more susceptible to damage from hot walking surfaces than healthy ones.
+So, a good paw moisturizer could work wonders.
+It’s important to note that you should never use human lotion on your dog’s paws.
+Rather, you can use a little coconut oil or there are plenty of dog paw moisturizers on the market.

-Check Your Pup’s Toes
+Check Your Pup’s Toes After Walks

 If your dog enjoys long walks in the park or around your neighborhood, make sure to do a daily toe check!
 It’s pretty easy for little pebbles or sharp stickers to get stuck in the crevices of your dog’s feet.

 What To Do If Your Pup’s Paws Are Injured

 If you notice blisters, ulcerated patches, or red marks on your pup’s paws then they are burned.
 If it’s a mild burn, immediately wash their paws with dog-safe antibacterial soap and then loosely wrap with gauze.
 For more serious burns, make sure to visit your vet ASAP.